-Feminized seeds need to be germinated first, and you can start by soaking the seeds in a bowl of tap water for about 12 hours.
+Feminized seeds need to be germinated first.
+You can start by soaking the seeds in a bowl of tap water for about 12 hours.
 After 12 hours have passed, place your seeds on a towel.

 Next, you must wet a paper towel and place it on a plate.
-Such towels come in handy as they are just thick enough to retain sufficient moisture.
+Such towels are handy as they are thick enough to retain sufficient moisture.

-Once you’ve finished this step, wet another paper towel, and place it over the seeds, making sure that the other towel also comes in direct contact with the seeds.
+Once you’ve finished this step, wet another paper towel.
+Place it over the seeds.

 If the towels are drying, you can spray them with any spray bottle to keep them moist.
-Make sure to check the moisture of the towels at least several times a day because if your weed seeds get too dry, this can severely damage and even destroy them.
+Make sure to check the moisture of the towels at least several times a day.
+If your seeds get too dry, this can severely damage and even destroy them.

-Make sure to be very gentle while you’re touching and manipulating the seeds, as they are incredibly delicate, while the seeds that haven’t opened can be discarded since you cannot use them.
+Make sure to be very gentle while you’re touching and manipulating the seeds.
+They are incredibly delicate.
+The seeds that haven’t opened can be discarded since you cannot use them.

 The next step is to plant your germinated seeds.
 It’s best to use small garden pots and potting soil that is quite airy and loose.

-Poke a 0.5-centimeter hole in the soil with a pencil or something similar, and make sure to avoid placing the seed too deep or too shallow.
+Poke a 0.5-centimeter hole in the soil with a pencil or something similar.
+Make sure to avoid placing the seed too deep or too shallow.

 Use a pair of tweezers to place the seed into the soil gently.
 The end of the seed with the tap root should be facing down into the hole.

-Once you’ve placed the seed, cover the hole with soil, but make sure not to press too hard on the seed, as this can mess with its development.
+Once you’ve placed the seed, cover the hole with soil.
+Make sure not to press too hard on the seed, as this can affect its development.

 You’ll also need to water the soil with a spray bottle to keep the soil and the seeds inside nice and moist.
-This needs to be done about two times a day, and always avoid getting the soil too wet, as this can interfere with the seed’s development.
+This needs to be done about two times a day.
+Always avoid getting the soil too wet, as this can interfere with the seed’s development.

-Also, white cool grow lights are an excellent option for growing seeds.
+Also, cool white grow lights are an excellent option for growing seeds.
 Since the seeds are still developing, they will require constant light to prosper adequately.
-The temperature of the lights should be around 22 °C and the strength between 3 and 5 watts.
+The temperature of the lights should be around 22 °C, and the strength should be between 3 and 5 watts.

-It’s important to mention again that it’s necessary to be very delicate with the seeds when you’re handling them, and with optimal conditions being met, the seeds will sprout out from the soil within 5 to 10 days.
+It’s important to mention again that it’s necessary to be very delicate with the seeds when you’re handling them.
+When optimal conditions are met, the seeds will sprout from the soil within 5 to 10 days.

 Transparent and trusted producers like ourselves generally state that there is a 99.9% chance of their seeds developing into female plants, meaning there is a minuscule chance of getting a seed with male genetics.

-The quality of the feminization process greatly depends on the feminization methods we just mentioned, so it’s essential to get your seeds from a seed bank that guarantees quality, as this will significantly diminish the chance of getting a male plant from feminized seed.
+The quality of the feminization process greatly depends on the feminization methods we just mentioned.
+Thus it’s essential to get your seeds from a seed bank that guarantees quality, as this will significantly diminish the chance of getting a male plant from a feminized seed.

-Our feminized seeds have a 99.9% chance of developing into female weed plants.
-Still, since genetic manipulation isn’t a perfect science, there is a very slight probability of getting a male plant from feminized seed.
+Our strains have a 99.9% chance of developing into female weed plants.
+Still, since genetic manipulation isn’t a perfect science, there is a very slight probability of getting a male plant from a feminized seed.

 But, since the chances of something like that are slim, it’s far more likely that all your feminized seeds will develop into healthy females.

-A female cannabis plant that develops from a feminized seed is entirely typical, which means that if a male plant pollinates it, it will produce seeds.
+A female cannabis plant that develops from a feminized seed is entirely typical.
+This means that if a male plant pollinates it, it will produce seeds.

-Another important distinction between the two is that autoflowering plants grow much faster than photoperiod plants and are significantly smaller in size.
+Another important distinction between the two is that autoflowering plants grow much faster than photoperiod plants.
+They are also significantly smaller in size.

 All these reasons combined make autoflowering seeds an excellent choice for rookie growers.
 If you’ve never taken care of a plant, the sheer resilience of the autoflowering cannabis varieties will take care of them.

-Of course, the overall quality of the treatment you give your plant will have a substantial impact on the health and yield of your plant, but it’s good to know that autoflowering seeds grow up to become plants that are very easy to manage and nurture.
+Of course, the overall quality of the treatment you give your plant will have a substantial impact on the health and yield of your plant.
+But it’s good to know that autoflowering seeds grow up to become very easy plants to manage and nurture.